jdesbonnet/RCWL-0516/README.md

 The unit I have was supplied by IC station (SKU 10630): http://www.icstation.com/rcwl-0516-microwave-motion-sensor-module-radar-sensor-body-induction-module-100ma-p-10630.html

-Operating frequency: I originally assumed 5.8GHz ISM band? but I have been unable to verify this with my HackRF One SDR.
-Another possibility is the X-Band [3] at 10.450GHz which is common for motion detector doppler radars but I have no equipment capable of detecting this (the HackRF One upper frequency is 6GHz).
-I found a similar board operating at 10.525GHz [4].
+Operating frequency: The product information omits the operating frequncy.
+I had assumed the 5.8GHz ISM band, but I was unable to see any signal with my HackRF One SDR.
+A more likely possibility is the X-Band [3] at around 10GHz which is common for motion detector doppler radars.
+Unfortunately I have no equipment capable of detecting this (my HackRF One upper frequency is 6GHz).
+I found a similars boards with similar PCB layouts operating at 10.525GHz [4].

 Working voltage: 4 - 28V.
 It provides a convenient 3.3V output to drive a MCU (good for 100mA ?).